 Subsequent releases of Ubuntu should also run Anbox.
 This support means that you’re likely to get better results running Android apps on Ubuntu than other distros.

 With the snapd service installed on your Linux PC, you’re ready to install Anbox.
 Use the following command, which installs everything you need:

 Enter a password when prompted and the snap package will download.

 - Uninstall Anbox

-Should you need to remove the software at a later date, simply run the installer command above, and select option 2.
+Should you need to remove the software later, simply re-run the installer command above, and select option 2.
 In the case of installing Anbox, however, you can proceed with option 1.

-If you’re happy with all of this, enter the legend I AGREE, and wait for Anbox to install.
+If you’re happy with all of this, enter I AGREE and wait for Anbox to install.
 Once done, follow the instruction to reboot your system before proceeding.

 Downloading APK Files to Your Linux PC

 With your PC rebooted, you should find Anbox available in your desktop’s menu.
 Click it to launch— you’ll soon see the Anbox window.

 If nothing happens, or you’re stuck on a splash screen with the Starting message, cancel or wait for this to end.
 Then open a new terminal and enter